 Why Exercise is Important for the Italian Greyhound

-However, it is important to keep an eye on her especially while she’s young, since, like a young human, she may attempt to clear an obstacle that’s too much for her, injuring herself in the process.
+It is, however, important to keep an eye on her running especially while she’s young, since, like a young human, she may attempt to clear an obstacle that’s too much for her, injuring herself in the process.

 One such common injury for this breed is broken legs, due to some lineages often having a history of poor bone density.